digitalservicebund/useid-backend-service/doc/adr/0002-use-gradle-as-build-tool.md

 In order for using the Gradle DSL effectively, at least a basic understanding of Groovy is required (switching to a Kotlin based DSL would be possible if this may reduce overhead).

-We might loose out on certain Maven-based functionality/integrations.
+We might lose out on certain Maven-based functionality/integrations.